-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2013

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission File Number 1-3523

-WESTAR ENERGY, INC.

-(Exact name of registrant as specified in its charter)

-48-0290150 (I.R.S.
-Employer Identification Number)

-Kansas (State or other jurisdiction of incorporation or organization)

-818 South Kansas Avenue, Topeka, Kansas 66612

-(Address, including Zip code and telephone number, including area code, of registrant's principal executive offices)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes X No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Rule 12b-2 of the Act).
-Check one:

-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No X

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-Common Stock, par value \$5.00 per share

-127,022,030 shares

-(Class)

-(Outstanding at July 30, 2013)
+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 or 15(d) OF 3 THE SECURITIES EXCHANGE ACT OF 1934 ended September 30, 2013 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the transition period from THE SECURITIES EXCHANGE ACT OF 1934 omto Commission F ile Number 1-3523 WESTAR E NERGY, INC. (Exact name of registra nt as specified in its charter) Kansas 48-0290150 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 818 South Kansas Avenue, Topeka, Kansas 66612 (785) 575-6300 Indicate by check mark whether the registrant (1) has filed all reports re luding area code, of registrant's principal executive offices) equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 was required to file such reports), and (2) has been subject to such filing ally and posted on its corporate Web site, if any, every Interactive Data File during the preceding 12 months (or for such shorter period that the registrant was defin Indicate by check mark whether the registrant is a large accelerated file ed in Rule 12b-2 of the Act).
+Check one: r, an accelerated filer, a non-accelerated filer, or a smaller reporting company (a Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Act).
+Yes No X Indicate the number of shares outstanding of each of the registrant's cla sses of common stock, as of the latest practicable date.
+Common Stock, par value \$5.00 per share 127,154,166 shares (Class) (Outstanding at October 30, 2013) (Class) (Outstanding at October 30, 2013)

+TABLE OF CONTENTS

-PART I. Financ cial Information Page
+PART I. Fin ancial Information Page

 Item 1.
 Condensed Consolidated Financial Statements (Unaudited)

 Consolidated Balance Sheets 6

-Consolidated Statements of Income Z
+Consolidated Statements of Income 7

 Consolidated Statements of Cash Flows 9

 Consolidated Statements of Changes in Equity 10

 Notes to Condensed Consolidated Financial Statements 11

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 28
+Management's Discussion and Analysis of Financial Condition and Results of Operations 29

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 40
+Quantitative and Qualitative Disclosures About Market Risk 43

 Item 4.
-Controls and Procedures 41
+Controls and Procedures 43

 PART II.
-Other Information
+Ot her Information

 Item 1.
-Legal Proceedings 41
+Legal Proceedings 44

 Item 1A.
-Risk Factors 41
+Risk Factors 44

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 41
+Unregistered Sales of Equity Securities and Use of Proceeds 44

 Item 3.
-Defaults Upon Senior Securities 42
+Defaults Upon Senior Securities 44

 Item 4.
-Mine Safety Disclosures 42
+Mine Safety Disclosures 44

 Item 5.
-Other Information 42
+Other Information 44

 Item 6.
-Exhibits 42
+Exhibits 45

-Signature 43
+Signature 46